Movies & TV

 That is rarer on television than it sounds.

-NCIS never really did that with Abby.
+NCIS refused to do that with Abby.

 With Abby and Gibbs, the show had earned it.